 There’s nothing more uninspiring than staring at a white wall all day.
 Is there room to rearrange the furniture for your desk to face a window?
 If there isn’t, consider artwork or even a mirror to hang above your desk and reflect the window behind you.
-Just make sure to hang it high enough that you don’t end up staring at yourself all day long.
+Just make sure to hang it high enough so that you don’t end up staring at yourself all day long.

 Courtesy of McGrath2

 Does your work involve a lot of client visits at home?
 Or maybe you like having your husband or kids pop in and chat while you work?
-If so, consider floating your desk in the middle of the room, and adding in one or two guest chairs.
+If so, consider floating your desk in the middle of the room and adding in one or two guest chairs.
 This layout is much more sociable and open.

 If you work in a creative field (and if you’re working from home, chances are you do), you know the importance of finding inspiration on a daily basis.
 Surround yourself with objects and images that get your creative juices flowing.

-We often favor our common living spaces when it comes to buying art: the entrance hall, the living room, and the dining room get priority treatment, often simply because that’s where the art will be seen the most.
+We often favor our common living spaces when it comes to buying art: the entrance hall, the living room, and the dining room get priority treatment, often because that’s where the art will be seen the most.
 But if you’re going to start spending more time in your home office, make a point to start an art collection for your workspace.
 It’s the perfect room to experiment with edgier and more affordable art.